 College Scholarships and Grants

 Money raised by the lottery helps make dreams of college become reality.
-Money raised by lottery scholarships, based on financial need, help students cover the costs of attending a state university or community college in North Carolina.
-Last year, 22,267 students received a lottery scholarship.
+The money provides scholarships based on financial need to help students cover the costs of attending a state university or community college in North Carolina.
+Last year, 26,341 scholarships were awarded to students throughout the state.
 A second way that the lottery helps make college affordable is through the UNC Need-Based Grant Program.
-Last year, 55,092 students received grants to attend a state university.
+Last year, 51,613 grants helped students attend a state university.
 Fill out a FAFSA for your chance at a scholarship or grant.

 It takes a team to make a school work.
 Last year, more than $385 million in lottery funds were made available to support the operations of public and charter schools, including the costs of support staff such as office assistants, custodians and substitute teachers.

 Needs-Based School Construction

 In 2017, legislators increased funding for school construction by adopting a new needs-based grant program.
 This new program, funded exclusively by lottery dollars, helps small, rural counties with critical building needs to build new schools.
-Last year, over $73 million of money raised by the lottery helped six counties meet their school construction and repair needs.
+Last year, over $115 million of money raised by the lottery helped 10 counties meet their school construction needs.

 Just like students need a place to learn, they also need a safe way to get to school.
 Money raised by the lottery helps cover costs for school-provided transportation, like bus drivers’ salaries, fuel, and other related costs.
 Last year, counties received over $21 million to help cover the cost of school transportation.
 Local officials decide the best use of the funds the county receives.